How Employee Journey Mapping Leads to Better Employee Experiences

 2. Choose a small department in the company to start implementing employee journey mapping.

-3. Create an employee journey mapping pilot, where focus is on the biggest touchpoints in the employee journey.
+3. Create an employee journey mapping pilot, where the focus is on the biggest touchpoints in the employee journey.
 For instance, onboarding, competency building, the first year, etc.

 4. You have now taken the first step towards a data-based foundation so you can design experiences that suit your various employees.

-Employee Journey Mapping is not a one-off affair, but rather an iterative process requiring that you revisit the work, as employees’ needs, demands and contexts change regularly.
+Employee Journey Mapping is not a one-off affair, but rather an iterative process requiring that you revisit the work, as employees’ needs, demands, and contexts change regularly.
 Only when you take the employees’ perspective and go through the employee journey in their shoes are you in a position to create the best employee experiences in your company.